Jyotishi 1912-1998 B. V. Raman (1992.) A Catechism of Astrology , 4th ed., p. 26

 100 years after their creation, the films of W. C. Fields can still make people laugh.

 EXAMPLE-3 = multi-generational alcoholic (parents and grandparents also alcoholics).
 Began drinking alcohol in his twelfth year of life and progressed to highly addictive street drugs when employed in military service.
 During his first Shani return at age 30, the consequences of his drug-alcohol abuse reached crisis levels (destruction of family, hospitalization, job loss) and he joined a 12-step recovery program.
-He claims that threat of descent into alcoholism permanently lurks under the surface of his personality; yet his holy vow of abstinence (Shukra = dharmesha-9 ) has oppressed the condition for more than twenty years of complete sobriety.
+He claims that threat of descent into alcoholism permanently lurks under the surface of his personality; yet his holy vow of abstinence (Shukra = Dharmesha-9 ) has oppressed the condition for more than twenty years of complete sobriety.
 He is a counselor and guide to many who struggle with addictions. (yuvatipathi-7 Guru counseling + rogesha-6 Shani addictions.)
-During Rahu-Shani period he did receive a 25-year prison sentence for a behavioral crime, but even in prison he leads the 12-step recovery group.
+During Rahu-Shani bhukti he did receive a 25-year prison sentence for a behavioral crime, but even in prison he leads the 12-step recovery group.

 EXAMPLE-4 was a multi-generational alcoholic; parents and grandparents also alcoholics.
 Mother very religious "enabler" (Chandra-9).
 The addiction began during his military service in the 1950's.
 At that time, the US Army provided alcohol to the young troops as a means of assuaging their homesickness and frustration.
 The native drank heavily through all of life's milestones: marriage to an educated, fertile but distant woman [yuvatipathi-7 Guru in 12], the birth of numerous children, and several promotions in career.
 However the amount of poison he was ingesting on a daily basis was quite substantial (amplification of Rahu + Guru + the afflicted Shukra/6).